edgar-damian/CS321-001-su25-team-05/README-submission.md

 how much we did on this project and how many different things we brought in form the semester.

 ## Reflection (Team member name: Diego Dominguez)
+This project was by far the most challenging this semester, setting up the SSH files was quite hard to begin with just because I fully didn't understand how to parse everything and use those to create our btress and write it to our needed files.

 ## Reflection (Team member name: )